glenpegado/Project-Purple-Cow/Solution.md

 # Future Updates

-Add Stylying to the page with a counter and page views.
-Include cross browser support with mobile compatibility.
-Also make key endpoints more secure if theyd ever go into production.
-Lastly, intalling the API npm package would allows to add more features using their promise based tools.
+For future updates I would have added styling to the page and also a counter and page views value.
+I'd also include cross browser support with mobile compatibility.
+Furthermore, I'd make the key endpoint more secure if it was ever going  to be used into production.
+Lastly, installing the API npm package would allow us to add more features using their promise based tools.

 ## Changes